 - Related Entries

-After Williams, the second most influential trope theorist is arguably Keith Campbell (1997 ; 1990).
-Campbell more or less adopted the basics of Williams's (standard) theory and then further developed and defended it.
-Later proponents of variants of the standard view include John Bacon (1995), Anna-Sofia Maurin (2002), and Douglas Ehring (2011) (although Ehring treats sameness of tropes in class-primitivist terms rather than in terms of resemblance classes (see section 3.1)).
-A very influential paper also arguing for a version of the standard view (although inspired more by Husserl than by Williams) is “Truth-Makers” (Mulligan et al. 1984).
-This paper defends the view that tropes are essentially dependent entities, the objects of perception, and the world's basic truthmakers.
-Proponents of trope theories which posit tropes as one of several fundamental categories include John Heil (2003) and George Molnar (2003), who both defend ontologies that include (but are not limited to) tropes understood as powers, and E. J. Lowe (2006), who counts tropes as one of four fundamental categories.
-Even more “unorthodox” are the views set forth by Arda Denkel (1996), who argues that tropes constitute a derived category because they must be bundled, and, not least, D. W. Mertz (1996), whose trope-like entities are categorized as a kind of relations.
-We will return to the views expressed by all of these philosophers (and then some) in what follows.
+After Williams, the second most influential trope theorist is arguably Keith Campbell (1997; 1990).
+Campbell adopted the basics of Williams’ (standard) theory and then further developed and defended it.
+Later proponents of more or less standard versions of the trope view include Peter Simons, John Bacon, Anna-Sofia Maurin, Douglas Ehring, Jonathan Schaffer, Kris McDaniel, Markku Keinänen, Jani Hakkarainen, Marta Ujvári, Daniel Giberman and Robert K. Garcia (all of whose most central works on the topic are listed in the Bibliography).
+A very influential paper also arguing for a version of the theory (inspired more by Husserl than by Williams) is “Truth-Makers” (Mulligan et al. 1984; cf. also Denkel 1996).
+This paper defends the view that tropes are essentially dependent entities, the objects of perception, and the world’s basic truthmakers.
+Proponents of trope theories which posit tropes as one of several fundamental categories include C. B. Martin (1980), John Heil (2003), George Molnar (2003), and Jonathan Lowe (2006).
+Molnar and Heil both defend ontologies that include (but are not limited to) tropes understood as powers, and Lowe counts tropes as one of four fundamental categories.
+Even more unorthodox are the views of D. W. Mertz (1996, 2016), whose trope-like entities are categorized as a kind of relation.

 Let a basic proposition be one that is either atomic or the negation of an atomic proposition.
 Then consider tropes t and t* where “t is different from t*” and “t is exactly similar to t*” are both true.
 Assume you take either “diversity” or “identity” as primitive.
 Then both propositions are basic propositions.
 But they are logically independent.
 Hence, they cannot have the same truth makers.
 Yet, for…trope theory /…/ they do and must have the same truth makers.
 Thus the theory fails.